Asbestos and Your Home

 What Was Asbestos Used For?

 In addition to being durable, lightweight, and essentially indestructible, asbestos is an excellent electrical and thermal insulator and is able to withstand decay and erosion from water.
-This long list of attributes made asbestos products highly desirable to the housing and construction industry in Australia and at the height of its popularity was ubiquitous throughout Australian homes and workplaces.
+This long list of attributes made asbestos products highly desirable to the housing and construction industry in this country and at the height of its popularity was ubiquitous throughout Australian homes and workplaces.

 Once asbestos was mined, it could be broken down into loose fibres, which could be used alone or mixed with other materials, such as cement.
 This versatility saw asbestos become a popular material used to create countless products and building materials.
 In Australia, the most common usage of asbestos was the manufacturing of building products.